Guide to Medicare and Reconstructive Surgery

 Medicare is a federal health insurance program for Americans who are 65 or older, as well as certain younger people with qualifying disabilities and individuals with End-Stage Renal Disease.
 Medicare was signed into law by President Johnson in 1965 to help older Americans pay for medical expenses, and it has been expanded many times over the years to over more people.

 Medicare has different parts, which cover specific services.
-Medicare Part A is hospital insurance that covers hospital stays, some home health care, hospice and care in a skilled nursing facility.
-Medicare Part B is medical insurance that offers coverage for some outpatient care, medical supplies, preventative care and doctor’s care.
+Medicare Part A is hospital insurance that covers hospital stays, some home health care, hospice, and care in a skilled nursing facility.
+Medicare Part B is medical insurance that offers coverage for some outpatient care, medical supplies, preventative care, and doctor’s care.
 Medicare Part C is a Medicare Advantage Plan, which is a type of health plan offered by a private company that has a contract with Medicare to provide Part A and B benefits.
-Medicare Part D is prescription drug coverage program established by President George W. Bush in 2003.
+Medicare Part D is a prescription drug coverage program established by President George W. Bush in 2003.

-Medicare may be used as a sole health insurance coverage or as companion coverage along with additional insurance received through a spouse, employer or former employer.
+Medicare may be used as a sole health insurance coverage or as companion coverage along with additional insurance received through a spouse, employer, or former employer.

 Reconstructive or Aesthetic Surgery Under Medicare

-If you are admitted for covered surgery, you will pay the Medicare Part A deductible of $1,216 before Medicare pays for anything.
+If you are admitted for covered surgery, you will pay Medicare Part A before Medicare pays for anything.
 From there, Medicare Part A pays the full amount of allowed inpatient hospital charges for up to 60 days.
 Medicare Part B will pay 80% of the approved amount for doctor’s fees for performing the surgery and all related outpatient care that is not performed at the hospital’s outpatient department.
 If a covered procedure is performed or any related care provided in an outpatient department at the hospital, the patient may be required to pay the hospital a co-payment above the approved amount.

 For the surgery to be paid by Medicare, the procedure must be performed by a healthcare provider who participates in Medicare and it must be “medically necessary,” which means it was ordered or prescribed by a licensed physician or health care provider, and that Medicare agrees the care is necessary.